Celebrating NAHM: 12 Important Purposes of Humanities

 Subscribe for More on the Humanities

 The South Dakota Humanities Council works with museums, libraries and other cultural, educational and community-based organizations across South Dakota to inspire curiosity and the quest for understanding our place in the world.
-Programs such as the South Dakota Festival of Books, Speakers' Bureau, Reading Group Events, our Pulitzer Prize Centennial that brought 13 Pulitzer Prize-winning authors to South Dakota in 2016, and major grant discussions help us celebrate literature, promote civil conversation and tell the stories that define our state.
+Programs such as the South Dakota Festival of Books, Speakers' Bureau, Book Club to Go, our Pulitzer Prize Centennial that brought 13 Pulitzer Prize-winning authors to South Dakota in 2016, and major grant discussions help us celebrate literature, promote civil conversation and tell the stories that define our state.

 Subscribe to our blog below to learn more about the humanities and why they're important.